KireinaHoro/research-plan/main.typ

 == Progress to Date #lim[ca 1/2 page] <progress-to-date>

-The doctoral student has previously finished his master thesis on porting the PsPIN smart @nic platform to Xilinx @fpga[s], which are from the same vendor as
+The Doctoral Student has previously finished his master thesis on porting the PsPIN smart @nic platform to Xilinx @fpga[s], which are from the same vendor as
 @fpga[s] in Enzian.
 FPsPIN~@schneider_fpspin_2024 combines the Corundum @fpga
 @nic platform with PsPIN to create a prototype Ethernet smart @nic.
 This work helped him acquire necessary skills for @fpga development and in building Ethernet-based smart @nic[s].

-The doctoral student has partaken in building a prototype @pio @nic for the
+The Doctoral Student has partaken in building a prototype @pio @nic for the
 @pio paper~@ruzhanskaia_rethinking_2024 using SpinalHDL, a hardware description language embedded in Scala.
 The basic @nic prototype passes raw Ethernet frames between a CPU core and the @fpga attached over ECI using a variant of